astropy/astropy/docs/modeling/fitting.rst

   argument to models or setting the `~astropy.modeling.parameters.Parameter.fixed` attribute directly on a parameter.

 For linear fitters freezing a polynomial coefficient means that a polynomial without that term will be fitted to the data.
 For example, fixing c0 in a polynomial model will fit a polynomial with the zero-th order term missing.
+However, the fixed value of the coefficient is used when evaluating the model.

 >>> x = np.arange(1, 10, .1)
 >>> p1 = models.Poly1DModel(2, param_dim=2)